This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-When you wear a brace, sling, or splint, do the following:
+How to wear a brace, sling, or splint:

 - Wear your brace, sling, or splint as directed.
 You may need to wear it all the time and take it off only to bathe or do exercises.
 Ask your healthcare provider how long you should wear it.

 - Keep your skin clean and dry.
 Padding under your armpit will help absorb sweat and prevent sores on your skin.

 - Do not hunch your shoulders.
 This may cause pain.
 Keep your shoulders relaxed.

 - Position the sling over your arm and hand so that it also covers your knuckles.
 This will help the sling support your wrist and hand.
 Position your wrist higher than your elbow.
 Your wrist may start to hurt or go numb if your sling is too short.